-- 85.7% of youth were communicating effectively with peers at the end of the program, up from 28.6% at the beginning of the program. - Program participants had, on average, fewer court referrals during the program period than the non-arts comparison group (1.3 and 2.0 respectively).
-This despite the fact that arts program participants had, on average more court referrals than the comparison group at the start of the program (6.9 and 2.2 referrals, respectively).

-50% of program participants had committed new offenses during the program period versus 78.6% in the control group.
+- Atlanta: - 85.7% of youth were communicating effectively with peers at the end of the program, up from 28.6% at the beginning of the program. - Program participants had, on average, fewer court referrals during the program period than the non-arts comparison group (1.3 and 2.0 respectively).
+This was despite the fact that arts program participants had, on average more court referrals than the comparison group at the start of the program (6.9 and 2.2 referrals, respectively). - 50% of program participants had committed new offenses during the program period versus 78.6% in the control group. - Portland: - 100% of program participants demonstrated an ability to cooperate with others at the end of the 12-week program versus 43% at the start of the program.